A thriving city that caters to all budgets and tastes.

 Just a stone’s throw away is CeX, a second-hand chain specialising in technology, computing, video games and technology repair.
 As well as GAME, the UK's leading games retailer stocking video games, consoles, accessories and more.

 Of course, it’s not just about Gaming.
 Belfast is home to Northern Ireland’s biggest Apple store, located in Victoria Square as well as a wide variety of specialist tech shops.
 Looking for DJ decks?
-You need to head to Dawson’s Music or Electronic Centre Sound & Light on College Square.
+Head to Electronic Centre Sound & Light on College Square.

 Beloved by students the world over, Ikea is probably the highlight of the home décor scene in Belfast.